StatisticalReinforcementLearningLab/SARAv2/copy_these_files/README.md

 - `ios/NotificationService.m`: This file should be used to change the `NotificationService.m` file in `OnesignalNotificationServiceExtension` directory.
 Change the function  `didReceiveNotificationRequest`.
 Once you make the changes, notification will be tracked once the notification is received.

 - `ios/OneSignalPush.m`:  This file should be used to change the `OneSignalPush.m` file in the `Plugins` directory.
 Change the function  `processNotificationOpened`.
 Once you make the changes, we will be able to track like and dislike.

+## Steps to install the Flask server and MySQL